-Although learners are able to submit their tasks in a range of formats, the mark scheme should be applied equally, regardless of the method of presentation.
+Although learners can submit their tasks in a range of formats the Mark Scheme should be applied equally, regardless of the method of presentation.
 You should apply the mark scheme to the content of the tasks, rather than the method of presentation.